Welcome to Reinhardt University’s Hill Freeman Library & Spruill Learning Center.

 Library cards and Item Check-out for Community Residents

-Community patrons may borrow books for up to 3 weeks, up to 6 books maximum.
-NO Media may be borrowed.
+Community patrons may borrow books for up to 3 weeks, up to 6 books maximum including no more than 2 leisure reading books, NO Media may be borrowed.
 Fines are 25 cents per day for overdue books with a maximum charge of $10 per item.
 At that point a book is declared lost and would have a fee of $10 for processing plus $55 replacement cost per item.
 Borrowing privileges will be canceled on unpaid accounts.

 Expectations for Visitor Behavior